emilianavt/VSeeFaceManual/README.md

 If you have any questions or suggestions, please first check the [FAQ](#faq).
 If that doesn't help, feel free to contact me, @[Emiliana_vt](https://twitter.com/emiliana_vt)!

+Please note that Live2D models are not supported.
+For those, check out VTube Studio or PrprLive.

 ## Download

 **To update VSeeFace, just delete the old folder or overwrite it when unpacking the new version.**